 The zoom scale slider (located at the top).
-Use by clicking and dragging left or right, or simply use the mouse wheel to zoom in and out.
+Just drag the slider left or right, or simply use the mouse wheel to zoom in and out.

-Keyboard shortcuts, which can be found in the File menu under View → Zoom.
+Keyboard shortcuts can be found in the File menu under View → Zoom.

-Navigation icons located on the top right of the Image View.
-Click and drag the magnifying glass up and down to zoom in and out (or click and hold control + command).
-Click and drag the second icon to move along the x and y axis (or click and hold command).
+Navigation icons are located on the top right of the Image View.
+Only the first two are useable in 2D mode.
+Click and drag the magnifying glass up or down to zoom in and out (or drag and hold Ctrl + Alt/Command).
+Click and drag the second icon to move along the x and y axis (or drag and hold Alt/Command).

-The effect of dragging both icons in 2D is shown here:
+The effect of dragging both icons in 2D is shown below:

-Trackpad gestures (Note that these must be unlocked in QiTissue → Preferences → Touch Interface and only function on a machine with a multi-touch trackpad)
+Trackpad gestures (Note that these must be unlocked in QiTissue → Preferences → Touch Interface only functions on a multi-touch trackpad)

 To zoom along the z plane, pinch the trackpad.
 To pan along the x and y axes, hold two fingers on the trackpad and drag to move your FOV.